Wood preservation

-Wood easily degrades without sufficient preservation.
-Apart from structural wood preservation measures, there are a number of different chemical preservatives and processes (also known as "timber treatment", "lumber treatment" or "pressure treatment") that can extend the life of wood, timber, and their associated products, including engineered wood.
-These generally increase the durability and resistance from being destroyed by insects or fungi.
+Wood preservation refers to any method or process, or even technique, used to protect wood and extend its service life.

+Most wood species are susceptible to both biological (biotic) and non-biological (abiotic) factors that cause decay and/or deterioration.
+Only a limited number of wood species possess natural durability, and even those may not be suitable for all environments.
+In general, wood benefits from appropriate preservation measures.

+In addition to structural design considerations, a variety of chemical preservatives and treatment processes — commonly known as timber treatment, lumber treatment, pressure treatment or modification treatment — are used to enhance the durability of wood and wood-based products, including engineered wood.
+These treatments may involve physical, chemical, thermal, and/or biological methodology aimed at protecting wood from degradation.
+They increase its resistance to biological agents such as fungi, termites, and insects, as well as non-biotic factors such as ultraviolet radiation (sunlight), moisture and wet-dry cycling, temperature extremes, mechanical wear, exposure to chemicals, and fire or heat.
+Effective preservation treatments significantly improve the durability, structural integrity, and overall performance of wood in service.

 History

 As proposed by Richardson, treatment of wood has been practiced for almost as long as the use of wood itself.
 There are records of wood preservation reaching back to ancient Greece during Alexander the Great's rule, where bridge wood was soaked in olive oil.
 The Romans protected their ship hulls by brushing the wood with tar.
 During the Industrial Revolution, wood preservation became a cornerstone of the wood processing industry.
-Inventors and scientists such as Bethell, Boucherie, Burnett and Kyan made historic developments in wood preservation, with the preservative solutions and processes.
+Inventors and scientists such as Bethell, Boucherie, Burnett and Kyan made historic developments in wood preservation, with preservative solutions and processes.
 Commercial pressure treatment began in the latter half of the 19th century with the protection of railroad cross-ties using creosote.
 Treated wood was used primarily for industrial, agricultural, and utility applications, where it is still used, until its use grew considerably (at least in the United States) in the 1970s, as homeowners began building decks and backyard projects.
 Innovation in treated timber products continues to this day, with consumers becoming more interested in less toxic materials.